-This Notice is projected to expire in mid-2012.
+This Notice is projected to expire in late-2013.
 The period of new ownership, therefore, could range between 6 months and 21⁄2 years.
 If the new ownership is for a period of 6 months or more but less than one year, recalculate the DART and DAFWII rate for the entire period of new ownership.
 If the new ownership is for a period of greater than one year, recalculate the rate for the preceding 12 months of new ownership from the date of inspection.
-When calculating the DART for the period of the new ownership, be sure that both N (number of cases involving days away from work) and EH (total number of hours worked by all employees during the calendar year) are for the same period of time.
+When calculating the DART for the period of the new ownership, be sure that both N (number of cases involving days away from work, days of restricted work, or job transfer) and EH (total number of hours worked by all employees during the calendar year) are for the same period of time.